 The Seaside Rural planning area lies primarily within the Seaside School District #10.
 Portions of the northeast quadrant of the planning area are within Astoria School District #1 and portions of the southeast quadrant are within Jewell School District #8.
-In 2018, voters approved a bond initiative to allow the Seaside Middle-middle and High-high Schoolsschools, as well as District administrative offices to be relocated outside of the tsunami inundation zone.
-Those facilities were completed in 2020 and the previously-used school facilities have been sold.
+In 2018, voters approved a bond initiative to allow the Seaside Middle and High Schools, as well as District administrative offices to be relocated outside of the tsunami inundation zone.
+Those facilities were completed in 2020 and the previously-used school facilities have or will be sold.